JohnAnthony/TROG/README.md

 ========================

 PLEASE use an up-to-date compiler.
 This project uses a bunch of C++0x features and older versions of GCC won't compile it.
 I suggest AT LEAST 4.4.0.
+That's a three year old compiler so you shouldn't (hopefully) be using anything older than that.
+Debian Stable ships with 4.4.4.
 Clang also has been shown to compile from version 3.0 or later, although I'm making no guarantees.

 Dependencies
 ------------